Back

 Loft insulation

-Depending on your circumstances, you may be eligible for a government grant that would wholly or partly cover the cost of insulating your loft.
+Depending on your circumstances, you may be eligible for a government grant that could wholly or partly cover the cost of insulating your loft.
 If you live in an old home, own your home and receive some form of benefit, this will be worth investigating.

 Wall insulation